kinetikalab/project_aetheris/README.md

 `HO2 + O3 -> OH + 2O2`

-While these reactions are not particularly fast, ozone is a stable molecule and can accumulate in the discharge chamber, reaching high concentrations.
+While these reactions are not particularly fast, ozone is a relative stable molecule and can accumulate in the discharge chamber, reaching high concentrations.
 Furthermore, HO₂ is a reactive radical that easily dissolves in water, generating hydroxyl radicals in the liquid phase.
 It plays a significant role in Advanced Oxidation Processes (AOPs) in water.

 One crucial aspect that needs attention is the accumulation of NO₂⁻ and NO₃⁻ ions in water treated with plasma.
 The cyclic synthesis and breakdown of peroxynitrite, with a residual tail of these ions, seems to be a plausible explanation for the phenomenon of Plasma Activated Water (PAW).
 A more detailed discussion of the synthesis of nitrogen compounds in plasma discharge in water can be found [here](https://onlinelibrary.wiley.com/doi/abs/10.1002/ppap.202000058)